Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory

 with $t$ being a non-negative integer.

 Notice that mixed terms of the form $\left| w_{r}-w_{r^{\prime }}\right| ^{2\delta }$ do not exist because of the particular configuration $\delta =-\kappa _{\mu }\kappa ^{\mu }=0$.
-This fact makes that the integration over the different screening insertions turns out to be simplified leading to obtain a direct product of separated integrals.
-This is a manifestation of the neutralization effect of the Liouville mode pointed out before; $i.e.$ in the case of three-point functions, the Dotsenko-Fateev type integrals \cite{goulian,francesco,dotsenko2,dotsenko} become a product of Virasoro-Shapiro integrals because of the condition $\kappa _{\mu }\kappa ^{\mu }=0$.
+This makes the integration over the different screening insertions to factorize, yielding a direct product of independent integrals.
+This is a manifestation of the neutralization effect of the Liouville mode pointed out before; $i.e.$ in the case of three-point functions, due to the light-like condition $\kappa _{\mu }\kappa ^{\mu }=0$, the Dotsenko-Fateev type integrals \cite{goulian,francesco,dotsenko2,dotsenko} become a product of Virasoro-Shapiro integrals.
+Then, we can explicitly compute the three-point correlators as follows